Towards Fair and Efficient allocation of Mobility-on-Demand resources through a Karma Economy: CONCLUSIONS

-Assumption \ref{ass} instead requires some additional considerations, because the state transition function defined in (\ref{eq:newstatetr}) is different from the one used in the Karma games literature.
+\mods{To verify that Assumption \ref{ass} holds, some additional considerations are required,} because the state transition function defined in (\ref{eq:newstatetr}) is different from the one used in the Karma games literature.
 However, we can easily see that also Assumption \ref{ass} is satisfied, since $\Phi[u^+|u,o]$ is independent from $(d,\pi)$, while $\gamma[o|b](d,\pi)$ and $\kappa[k^+|k,b,o](d,\pi)$ are indeed continuous in the social state $(d,\pi)$.

 This leads us to the following theorem: \begin{theorem} \textit{Let Assumptions \ref{ass2} and \ref{ass} hold.
 Then, for each $\bar{k}\in\mathbb{N}$, a Stationary Nash Equilibrium $(d^*,\pi^*)$ satisfying $\sum_{u,k}d^*[u,k]k=\bar{k}$ is guaranteed to exist in the extended Karma formulation with endogenous urgency processes.} \end{theorem} The proof depends on Assumption \ref{ass2} to ensure that the set of state distributions $\mathcal{D}$ is compact, which allows the application of an infinite-dimensional version of Kakutani’s fixed point theorem (see \cite{elokda2024self}).
 In \cite{elokda2024dynamic}, an algorithm is developed for computing SNE in Dynamic Population Games.
 This algorithm is based on establishing an equivalence between the SNE and a standard Nash Equilibrium in a suitably defined static population game, and it employs standard evolutionary dynamics \cite{sandholm2010population} to compute the equilibrium.
 In the following section, we leverage these tools to analyze the performance of our extended Karma game formulation at the SNE in a simplified ride-hailing allocation problem.